Skip to Content

 Scenery

-The main habitats in the parks are grassy plains and mixed woodland.
+The main habitats in Manyeleti are grassy plains and mixed woodland.
 In the rainy season, the vegetation tends to be quite thick.
-The reserve lacks major rivers, but animals can quench their thirst in a large dam centrally located and several small pans dotted around the bush.
-Look out for the beautiful leadwood trees along the drainage lines.
+The reserve lacks major rivers, but animals can quench their thirst in Main Dam, which has a central location in front of the rest camp restaurant.
+Several small are dotted around the .
+Look out for beautiful leadwood trees along the drainage lines.

 Weather & Climate

-Because the Wet season (October to April) coincides with summer in Manyeleti, these months are consistently hot and humid.
+Because summer (October to April) coincides with the Wet season in Manyeleti, these months are consistently hot and humid.
 Temperatures occasionally get up to a scorching 40°C/104°F, though the daytime average is typically 32°C/90°F. The heat and the rain peak in January and February.
-The winter months (May to September) are much more pleasant, averaging around 26°C/79°F during the day.
+The winter months (May to September) are much more pleasant, averaging 26°C/79°F during the day.

 More about the weather and climate